JRemitz/ansible_role-jenkins_docker_base/README.md

 This role will install the minimal dependencies for customer containers used with the [kubernetes plugin](https://github.com/jenkinsci/kubernetes-plugin) for jenkins slaves.

+*Note* - when building Docker image, be sure to set `USER: jenkins` to set runtime user.

 Requirements
 ------------